The Perfect Melody

-The Perfect Melody is an album by Puerto Rican singer Zion.
-It is his debut solo studio album.
+The Perfect Melody is the debut solo studio album by Puerto Rican singer Zion.
 Production of the album was handled by several musical producers including Akon, Nely el Arma Secreta, Tainy, and others.
 Guest appearances include Akon, Eddie Dee, Tony Tun-Tun, De La Ghetto and Jowell & Randy, among others.
 After temporarily separating from the duo Zion & Lennox, Zion began recording material for his debut solo album in October 2006.

 "The Way She Moves" featuring Akon was selected as the lead single from the album.
 The song was released to radio stations on June 12, 2007 and released as a digital download on April 9, 2008.
 "Zun Da Da" served as the second single and was released to radio stations on July 20, 2007 and released as a digital download on April 9, 2008, as well.
 The Perfect Melody received a nomination for a Lo Nuestro Award for Urban Album of the Year.